Mi a(z) Solana (SOL)

 Staking and Network Security

 SOL holders can stake their tokens to help secure the network through Solana's Proof of Stake consensus mechanism.
-Stakers earn rewards for participating in network validation, with annual yields typically ranging from 5-8%.
-This staking process helps maintain network security and decentralization.
+Validators and delegators earn rewards for participating in network consensus, with annual yields typically ranging from 5-8%.
+This staking mechanism incentivizes long-term holding while maintaining network security and decentralization.

 A tokenomika a(z) Solana (SOL) gazdasági modelljét ismerteti, a készletet, a terjesztést, valamint a token ökoszisztémán belüli funkcióját is beleértve.
 Az olyan tényezők, mint a teljes tokenszám, a keringésben lévő tokenszám, valamint a csapatnak, a befektetőknek vagy a közösségnek történő tokenkiosztás fontos szerepet töltenek be a token piaci magatartásának formálásában.